 Stroke.
 Falls are also more prevalent if you’ve had a stroke.Hemiparesis, a condition marked by weakness and sensory imbalances affecting one side of the body, makes simple, every-day activities more difficult and possibly dangerous.

-Beta-blockers, for example, are widely prescribed for the treatment of heart failure, high blood pressure, angina, abnormal heart rhythms and heart attack, but can cause fatigue, headache, upset stomach, dizziness and shortness of breath.
+Beta-Blockers.
+Widely prescribed for the treatment of heart failure, high blood pressure, angina, abnormal heart rhythms and heart attack, these medications can cause fatigue, headache, upset stomach, dizziness and shortness of breath.

-ACE inhibitors, which dilate blood vessels to improve blood flow, can cause dizziness, lightheadedness or faintness upon standing, swelling of the feet and ankles, and elevated potassium levels, which can lead to confusion, numbness of the extremities, and weakness or heaviness in the legs.
+ACE Inhibitors.
+These drugs dilate blood vessels to improve blood flow.
+They also can cause dizziness, lightheadedness or faintness upon standing, swelling of the feet and ankles, and elevated potassium levels, which can lead to confusion, numbness of the extremities, and weakness or heaviness in the legs.

-Common side effects from statins (cholesterol-lowering drugs) that could impair mobility include headaches, muscle aches, tenderness or weakness, drowsiness, dizziness, and nausea or vomiting.
+Statins.
+Designed to lower your cholesterol, these medications may impair mobility.
+They also can cause headaches, muscle aches, tenderness or weakness, drowsiness, dizziness, and nausea or vomiting.

-Reducing your risk factors can go a long way toward improving your heart health.
-You can’t control your age or family history, but there are major risk factors you can control, such as your blood pressure and cholesterol level.
+Reducing risk goes a long way toward improving cardiovascular health.
+Or course, we can’t control our age or family history, but we can control risk factors like blood pressure and cholesterol level.

 Talk to your doctor about steps you could take to right any numbers that are outside the preferred targets.